gvwilson/thirdbit/src/fiction/eimin/index.md

 As the caravan approached,
 a handful of villagers busied themselves in the posting yard.
-Palm tree logs stood in a rough grid, twelve strides to a side.
+Palm log pillars stood in a rough grid, twelve strides to a side.
-Ropes were quickly strung on the pulleys hanging from their tops.
+People quickly strung ropes on the pulleys hanging from their tops.
 Squares of canvas,
 each big enough to cover the roof I was sitting on, were laid across the ropes and hauled into place